1. Ownership of Intellectual Property Rights

 Customer agrees to keep Customer’s computers, devices, and systems powered on during the Services runtimes that Customer specifies.
 Customer must add Company or Company’s third-party affiliate to the authorized list of programs.
 Additionally, Customer’s practice management software must always be accessible by Company.
 It is Customer’s responsibility to contact Company if Customer is upgrading or changing Customer’s computers, devices, and systems.

 The fees for the Services and any additional products or services provided hereunder shall be specified in the Order Form (the “Fees”).
 Unless otherwise specified in the Order Form, the Fees will be charged on a monthly basis and shall be due in the month following the month such Fees were incurred.
 Any additional charges, including set-up, implementation, and other one-time Fees, shall be due on the date that Customer signs the Order Form.
 All Fees due under this Agreement and in the Order Form are in United States Dollar (USD).
 Any transaction other than USD will be subject to different currency rates.

 Company reserves the right to modify the Fees at any time upon notice (provided that prior notice will not be required if pricing increases are due to domestic rate changes or other events beyond Company’s control), and such changes or modifications may be provided by an email message to Customer, or in such other form of communication as may be designated by Company from time to time.

-Customer agrees to provide Company with a valid credit card number or checking account number, unless otherwise designated in the relevant Order Form, to which Company will automatically charge all Fees as they become due.
+Customer agrees to provide Company with a valid credit card number, debit card number, or checking account number, unless otherwise designated in the relevant Order Form, which Company will store and automatically charge for all Fees as they become due.
 By submitting a credit or debit card number, Customer authorizes Company in its complete discretion to submit a financial transaction(s) to Customer’s issuing bank for settlement.
 Customer expressly agrees that Company is authorized to store Customer’s credit or debit card number and charge such credit or debit card for: (a) any past Fees in their entirely, (b) an automatic, recurring monthly Fee for any applicable Services billed on a monthly basis; (c) any other Fees for Services that Customer may purchase, and (d) any applicable taxes in connection with Customer’s use of the Services.
 Customer is solely responsible for keeping Customer’s contact and payment information current.
 Customer hereby authorizes Company to continue billing the payment method on file, unless and until Customer cancels its subscription to the Services.